mattgrayisok/craft-dark-mode/README.md

 ## Installation

+Install via the Craft Plugin Store

+OR

-To install the plugin, follow these instructions.
+To install the plugin manually, follow these instructions.

 1. Open your terminal and go to your Craft project: